Retainers After Houston Braces - Different Types and Wearing Guidelines

-We understand the excitement our South Houston patients feel when they finally get their Houston braces off, and we also understand the mild disappointment they may feel when they are told that they need to wear a retainer.
-However, a retainer is much more pleasant than dental braces and just as important.
-Here are the different types of retainers and how to wear them to get the most out of your new smile.
+We understand the excitement our South Houston patients feel when they finally get their Houston braces off, and we also understand the mild disappointment they may feel when they are told toward the end of their treatment that they need to wear a retainer.
+However, a retainer is much more pleasant than dental braces.

 Different Types of Orthodontic Retainers